Windyera/Mathematics-Data-Pack/README.md

 ## FAQ

-1. Why use `math` and `mathematics` this kind of common namespace?
+Q: Why use `math` and `mathematics` this kind of common namespace?

-This data pack orignaly used on my own server, I have no interesting to remake it.
+A: This data pack orignaly used on my own server, I have no interesting to remake it.